Q&A with Anna Voloshyna

 5 min Article Healthy Eating

-The Ukrainian author discusses slow food, her favorite herb, and cooking for Zelensky.
+The Ukrainian author discusses food as a away to show gratitude, her favorite herb, and cooking for Zelensky.

 Q&A with Anna Voloshyna

 Born and raised in Ukraine, Anna Voloshyna brought her traditional culinary wisdom with her when she moved to San Francisco, where she realized that cooking was a way of telling her new friends about her family and culture.
+And showing gratitude to her culinary heritage.
 As a magazine contributor, photographer, and food critic, she began to host dinner parties, pop-ups and cooking classes, sharing her homeland’s many recipes, often with a modern twist.

 Many of Voloshyna's happy memories revolved around delicious food, and through cooking, Voloshyna has kept these memories alive.
 She remembers her mother’s kitchen garden yielding the best herbs, fruits, and vegetables in response to the seasons — and cooking the harvested produce in inventive ways.
 Weekly visits to the village bazaar with her mother taught Voloshyna how to get the best bargains and pick the season’s best offerings.
 Celebrations and home feasts led by female cooks , who cooked large and lavish meals with ease, gave her the confidence to host her own dinners.